-Some Christians in the Philippines celebrate Easter with their own commemorations of Jesus’ death.
-Every year, some people are nailed to crosses in reenactments of Jesus’ suffering on Good Friday.
+Some extremely devout Christians in the Philippines celebrate Easter with their own commemorations of Jesus’ death.
+Every year, several people are nailed to crosses in reenactments of Jesus’ suffering on Good Friday.
 The annual ritual dates back to the 1950s and takes place across the country, often attracting crowds of thousands.
-In 2013 nine men were crucified in Pampanga’s San Pedro Cutud village, and at least eight others were crucified in neighboring villages.
-Many take part to atone for sins, pray for the sick, or to give thanks for miraculous events.
+In 2013, nine men were crucified in Pampanga’s San Pedro Cutud village, and at least eight others were crucified in neighbouring villages.
+Many take part to atone for sins, to pray for the sick or to give thanks for miraculous events.
 Those who are crucified often have three-inch nails hammered into their feet and palms to secure them to their crosses.
 The spectacle represents a merging of religious and local customs and beliefs.
-More than 80 percent of the Philippines’ 90 million population is Catholic.
+More than 80 percent of the Philippines’ population of 90 million is Catholic.

-In Poland, miners mark Good Friday by staging their own celebrations underground at the Wieliczka salt mine.
-The procession, known as the Underground Way of the Holy Cross, involves the miners donning ceremonial uniforms and marching to a salt monument of Pope John Paul II in the underground Kinga Chapel.
-The Wieliczka salt mine is one of the oldest salt mines in the world and was designated a UNESCO World Heritage site in 1978.
-The Kinga Chapel is 320 feet underground, and tourists can visit it on organized tours.
-With 9 levels, the original excavations of this area stretch for nearly 186 miles, reaching a maximum depth of 1,000 feet.
+In Poland, miners mark Good Friday by staging their own celebrations underground at the Wieliczka Salt Mine.
+The procession, known as the Underground Way of the Holy Cross, involves the miners donning ceremonial uniforms and marching to a salt monument of Pope John Paul II in the underground St Kinga’s Chapel.
+The Wieliczka Salt Mine is one of the oldest salt mines in the world and was designated a UNESCO World Heritage Site in 1978.
+St Kinga’s Chapel is 107m (350ft) underground, and tourists can visit it on organised tours.
+With nine levels, the original excavations of this area stretch for nearly 300 kilometres (186mi), reaching a maximum depth of 305 metres (1,000ft).

 You would not want to be the fairer sex in parts of Slovakia over Easter, where some women face an annual whipping with willow branches and receive a dousing with water.
-These performances originate from the aim of making women more beautiful and healthy.
+These performances originate from the aim of making women healthier and more beautiful.
 The tradition derived from beliefs about nature’s cycle and spring being a time of rebirth.
-The practice used to be seen across the whole country but largely died out under communist rule in the last century.
+The practice used to be seen across the whole country but largely died out under Communist rule in the last century.
 In smaller towns and villages, women still get buckets of water thrown over them, or they may be playfully whipped or thrown into the river as part of Easter festivities.